Home

 Awards

-The Ring o' Brodgar, Stenness
+The Ring of Brodgar, Stenness

 The Brodgar ring, for example, is surrounded by a complex of Bronze Age burial barrows, mounds, cairns and prehistoric earthworks.
-The four large mounds - Salt Knowe, Fresh Knowe, South Knowe and Plumcake Knowe - were excavated in the early 19th century.

-Map of Ring o' Brodgar area
+Map of the Brodgar area

-Roll your mouse over the relevant site to see its name and click for more information.
-Other sites, not covered on the map, are the Wasbister Disc Barrow, The Dyke o' Sean, Skae Frue, and the Ring o' Bookan
+Other sites, not covered on the map, are the Wasbister Disc Barrow, The Dyke o' Sean, Skae Frue, and the Ring of Bookan.

 The significance of the landscape